biborsz/COVID-social-distancing-sentiment-analysis/README.md

 View our [INTERACTIVE MAP](https://public.tableau.com/profile/bibor#!/vizhome/EmergencyDeclarations/WholeMappublish=yes).
 (Phase 1)

-To answer our current problem statement, social distancing appears to have an effict on reducing the rapid increase of new daily cases.
-At the moment we are not able to build a reliable statistical model that reflects trends that we have observed.
+To answer our current problem statement, at the moment we are not able to build a reliable statistical model that reflects trends that we have observed.
 The current sentiment on Twitter is relatively neutral.
 Times are rapidly changing; therefore sentiment is volatile with uncertainty towards state-mandates.

 Future ideas moving forward:
 - Embedding an interactive GIS application (Phase 2)
 - Real-time sentiment analysis.
 Generating live sentiment analysis score.
+(Phase 2)
+- Increasing map information to include Per capita rates.
 (Phase 2)
 - Build a text-recognition system which will automatically download Executive Orders from state government websites.
 Transform PDF files into easily searchable text.
 Automatic information updates on the map, build a code to pull data from a tracker to output that same data onto the interactive map.
 (Phase 3)